site-prism/site_prism-all_there/README.md

 # site_prism-all_there

 The breakout gem from SitePrism to perform recursion checks for `#all_there?`

-This gem is currently being developed by copying over the code-base from the existing SitePrism repo and slowly refactoring it and breaking it out
+This gem is a breakout of the current `SitePrism::Page#all_there?` and `SitePrism::Section#all_there?` methods which already exist.

-As such at the moment, the gem is very much considered a Work in Progress and works "as is".
+At the moment, the gem is very much considered a Work in Progress and works "as is".
+It is currently released as a `0.x` version meaning it is not fully API stable.

-It is fully expected to have a number of bug-fix / refactor PR's in between each minor release.
+## Usage

 Add the following code to either `spec_helper.rb` or `env.rb`